Effective date: Aug. 3, 2016

 - How to opt out.

-This means information that tells us something about who you are, such as your name, phone number, email address, mailing address, or even credit card number (if you use a credit card to make a donation).
+This means information that identifies you, such as your name, phone number, email address, mailing address, or even credit card number (if you use a credit card to make a donation).

 If you visit our sites to read or download information, such as consumer brochures or press releases, we collect and store only the following non-personally identifying information about you: the name of the domain from which you access the Internet (for example, aol.com, if you are connecting from an America Online account, or princeton.edu if you are connecting from Princeton University’s domain); the date and time you access our site; which pages you visit; and the Internet address of the web site from which you may have linked directly to our site.

 If you ask for one of our many personalized or enhanced services, we will ask you to provide us with personally identifiable information.
 For example, if you wish to contact your representative in Congress, we will ask for your address so that we can direct your communication to the correct member of Congress.
 We also keep a record of faxes and e-mails you send from our system, as well as your comments.

 We want to be very clear: We only obtain this kind of personally-identifying information when you choose to provide it.

 We are Environmental Defense Fund, a non-profit, tax-deductible environmental advocacy and research organization, and Environmental Defense Action Fund, a non-profit, non-tax-deductible environmental advocacy and research organization.
 Environmental Defense Fund and Environmental Defense Action Fund are affiliated organizations.
 We are responsible for any information collected on our web sites.
 Our organizational sites are dev.edf.org and www.edfaction.org.
 In addition, we sponsor several other sites, including but not limited to EDF+ Business, EDF Climate Corps, Moms Clean Air Force and Defend Our Future.